wanchain/wanchain-js-sdk/docs/erc20-inbound.md

 - `to` - the receiving Wanchain account
 - `from` - the sending Ethereum account
-- `value` - the value to be transferred
+- `amount` - the value to be transferred

 - `lockTxHash` - the lock tx id for locking process